sydseter/CheatSheetSeries/IndexASVS.md

 The objective of this index is to help an OWASP [Application Security Verification Standard](https://owasp.org/www-project-application-security-verification-standard/) (ASVS) user clearly identify which cheat sheets are useful for each section during his or her usage of the ASVS.

-This index is based on the version 5.0.x of the ASVS.
-For ASVS 4.0.x, please go to the [DEPRECATED: ASVS 4.0 Index](IndexASVS4.m).

 ## V1: Encoding and Sanitization

 ### V1.1 Encoding and Sanitization Architecture